 Sometimes.
 Rope Partner is always looking for talented technicians and encourages independent rope access technicians to submit a resume if they are interested in being considered for work at Rope Partner.
 Rope Partner seeks rope access technicians with a solid work ethic, mechanical aptitude, common sense, and trade backgrounds including experience in composite repair, non-destructive testing, industrial coatings inspection and application and welding.

 As a training company, Rope Partner seeks to develop a high level of trust with companies that send their employees to us for training.
-Rope Partner does not recruit/hire from the companies that send their workers to its trainings.
+Rope Partner does not recruit/hire from the companies that send their workers to our training courses.

 Please see our careers page for more information.